MIJOTHY/REACT_SCHMEACT/README.md

 ### Troubles with `this`
-The problem lies in FruitList, and the problem lies with `this`.
-I'm sure you know what I mean when I say you'll need to `.bind()` the value of `this` to `this`.
+The problem lies in FruitList, and the problem lies with [`this`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).
+I'm sure you know what I mean when I say you'll need to [`.bind()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind) the value of `this` to `this`.
+Maybe not.
-`map()` & `forEach()` each take two parameters.
-I'll assume that you know that the first is a callback used for producing the new array element or doing something respectively.
+[`map()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) & [`forEach()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) each take two arguments.
+I'll assume that you know that the first is a callback used for producing the new array element or doing something once per array element respectively.
 The second is a value to use as `this` within the callback.
 An alternative way of doing this is to call `.bind()` on the function, passing as an argument whatever you want that function to use as `this`.
 But even so, why do we need to do this?
 The callback within our `forEach()` isn't setting what `this` should point to, nor is it an object method (in which case `this` would point to the object that is calling the method).
 Hence `this` panics, gets all wonky and points to the global object (i.e. the window).
 But our window doesn't have the props we need!
 Our component does.
 So we need to point to our component, and tell our callback within `.forEach()` to point to it too whenever it uses `this`.
 Luckily for us, `this` outside of the callback points to the component.
 Why?
 Look at the render function.
-It's got a colon sat next to it, as you might if you were in the hospital waiting room.
+It's got a colon sat next to it, as you might if you were in the hospital waiting room (gd joke m8).
 What does that mean?
 It means it's a method of an object.
 What object?
-The FruitList component!
-So `this` within the context of the render function (or any other function directly inside the component) points to the component.
-But once some other execution context is created (i.e. a function is called) that isn't directly within the component, or isn't called by the component itself, `this` will stop pointing to the component on its own.
+The rendered FruitList component!
+So `this` within the context of the render method (or any other method directly inside the component) points to the component.
+But once some other execution context is created (i.e. a we create some other function) that isn't directly within the component, or isn't called by the component itself, `this` will stop pointing to the component on its own.
 So what do we do?
 Either use `.bind`:
 ```js
 function(fruit) {